prodmichael/prodmichael/README.md

 Frontend Developer | Web Developing Enthusiast

 Welcome to my profile!
-I'm Aleksandr, a frontend developer with a passion for web development.
+I'm Michael, a frontend developer with a passion for web development.
 With a strong focus on HTML, CSS, JavaScript, TypeScript, and Angular, I strive to create captivating and user-friendly web experiences.

 ## 🌐 Socials: